MicrosoftDocs/defender-docs/defender-office-365/air-examples.md

 - Determine whether similar messages were reported by other users in [Exchange Online Protection](eop-about.md) (EOP) and [Microsoft Defender for Office 365](mdo-about.md).
 - Determine whether a user has been compromised.
 This check leverages signals across Office 365, [Microsoft Defender for Cloud Apps](/cloud-app-security), and [Microsoft Entra ID](/azure/active-directory), correlating any related user activity anomalies.

 During the hunting phase, risks and threats are assigned to various hunting steps.
+For more information, see [Details and results of an automated investigation](air-view-investigation-results.md).

 Remediation is the final phase of the playbook.
 During this phase, remediation steps are taken, based on the investigation and hunting phases.
+For more information, see [Remediation actions in Microsoft Defender for Office 365](air-remediation-actions.md).

 ## Example: A security administrator triggers an investigation from Threat Explorer